mark-watson/PythonAIBook/manuscript/Deep_Learning_The_Basics.md

  [0.9907742]]
 ```

-The model achieves 93% accuracy on the test set — matching the performance of our scikit-learn KNN classifier from the earlier chapter.
+The model achieves 93% accuracy on the test set, matching the performance of our scikit-learn KNN classifier from the earlier chapter.
 The loss decreases steadily during training, and the sample predictions show that the model learns to distinguish between non-malignant and malignant cases.

 You can compare this PyTorch example to our similar classification example using the same data where we used the **Scikit-learn** library.
 The deep learning approach requires more code but gives us full control over the model architecture, training process, and the ability to scale to much larger and more complex problems.